FluffyMaguro/SC2_Coop_Overlay/README.md

 * 1.17 version

       - You can add notes to players that will show together with the winrate and games played
-      - H&H Mag-mines are shown separatedly and kills are correctly counted
+      - H&H Mag-mines are shown separately and kills are correctly counted
       - Fixed random enemy units showing in your units stats
       - Fixed respawning heroes showing one more death and creation
-      - Fixed player winrate data occasionaly showing for the previous player
+      - Fixed player winrate data occasionally showing for the previous player
       - Fixed player winrate showing in menus
+      - Fixed some issues with primal combat and morphs
       - Small fixes and tweaks